HOW TO CHOOSE GROUT LIKE A PRO

 blocks-BLACK.png

 The truth is, there’s no right or wrong when it comes to choosing grout.
-It’s all about the look you’re going for and, of course, your reno vision board.
+It’s all about selecting the right colour for your project and, of course, your reno vision board.
 What’s a vision board?
 We teach you all about it here.

-A good way to start is to think of the three different looks you can achieve with grout.
+A good way to start is to think of the three different looks you can achieve with different grout colours.
 Do you want to contrast, complement or camouflage?

 Working through the three C’s might help you make your choice: